Sunday, 5 July 2015

 Map 127 and Map 134 of the TOP 100 lime-green series

 Having been let down, although ever so gently, in the night by the mattress, I felt rather tired as we ate our muesli and packed up.

-For marching food we only had a scrap of lamb saved from dinner, with some soggy bread, and it did not really do the trick.
-It was already too warm when we set off at 6:45 am.
+It was already too warm by the time we set off at 6:45 am.
+For marching food we only had a scrap of lamb saved from dinner, with some limp bread, and it did not really do the trick.

 Rejoining the GR3C, we went along through farmland for a few kilometres and then plunged into a forest that continued for several more.

 Although it was nothing like the vale of horrors that we had passed through in the Puisaye, it had its share of mosquitoes, an unusual thing in France, and the track was a muddy grey forestry road.